Aryetis/Obenkyobo/DevReadme.md

 ### How to serial connect to Kobo ereader in WSL2

-1. install usbipd on windows's side to share usb device through IP with WSL2, more info on <a href="https://github.com/dorssel/usbipd-win/wiki/WSL-support">WSL-support's page</a>.
+1. install usbipd on windows's side to share usb device through IP with WSL2, more info on <a href="https://github.com/dorssel/usbipd-win/wiki/WSL-support">WSL-support's page</a> and <a href="https://learn.microsoft.com/fr-fr/windows/wsl/connect-usb#attach-a-usb-device.">this windows's doc page</a>.
-2. install bunch of necessary software in WSL2 (might be some unnecessary ones depends of your needs, distrib) with :
+2. install bunch of necessary software in WSL2 with :
-`sudo apt install linux-tools-5.10 usbip hwdata usbutils usbserial setserial`
+`sudo apt install usbip hwdata usbutils setserial`
-3. In some Admin Powershell (urgh), lis usb devices busids with : `usbipd wsl list`
+3. In some Admin Powershell (urgh), lis usb devices busids with : `usbipd list`
-4. link usb device to WSL2 with `usbipd wsl attach --busid [BUS_ID]`
+4. link usb device to WSL2 with `usbipd wsl attach --busid [BUS_ID]; usbipd attach --wsl --busid [BUS_ID]`
-5. check if /dev/ttyUSBxxx shows up.
+5. check with `lsusb` if you're device shows up and if `/dev/ttyUSBxxx` entry is created.
 If not ... guess what ...
 WSL2 kernel probably doesn't have your device's driver.
 To be sure, check it out with `ls -l /sys/bus/usb-serial/drivers`.
-You'll have to build your own kernel then.
+You'll have to build your own kernel then, cf section below.

 ### How to build custom WSL2 kernel